By Treven Pyles

 Marine engineers also developed lung cancer and gastrointestinal cancer, which were attributed to occupational toxic exposure.

 In a study that analyzed X-rays of the lungs from over 5000 marine engineers, about 12% of these engineers showed pleural abnormalities as a result of their asbestos exposure.
 Electrical and mechanical engineers are likely to develop colorectal cancer.
 The National Institute for Occupational Safety and Health conducted a study in the year 1997, which revealed that electrical and mechanical engineers with asbestos exposure history are likely to develop colorectal cancer.

-If engineers develop the following benign conditions, they can file an asbestos claim if they travel to Birmingham, AL to our medical facility and asbestos fibers are found in their lungs upon the free asbestos screening they undergo there:
+If engineers develop the following benign conditions, they can file an asbestos claim as they are immediately eligible for compensation:

 If you worked as an engineer and believe that you have been exposed to asbestos at your worksite, or if you have already been diagnosed with asbestos-related cancer, it is necessary to get in touch with an attorney specializing in asbestos-related claims as soon as possible.

 If you have developed asbestos-related cancer, you are entitled to financial compensation that can alleviate some financial burden.
 We will evaluate your case and guide you through the process of filing a claim with appropriate asbestos trust funds.
 If you served as an engineer in the military, you are eligible to seek compensation from the VA.